magento/devdocs/guides/v2.1/cloud/cdn/fastly-vcl-badreferer.md

   - Setup
 ---

-You can block referrer spam from your {{ site.var.data.ece }} sites using a Fastly Edge Dictionary with custom VCL snippets.
-The following example shows how to configure Fastly to check the domain name on incoming requests and return a `403 Forbidden` error if the request comes from a domain known for sending bad traffic to your site.
+You can block [referral spam](https://en.wikipedia.org/wiki/Referrer_spam) from your {{ site.var.data.ece }} sites using a [Fastly Edge Dictionary](https://docs.fastly.com/guides/edge-dictionaries/working-with-dictionaries-using-the-api) with custom VCL snippets.
+The following example shows how to configure Fastly to check the domain name on incoming requests and return a `403 Forbidden` error if the request comes from a domain known for sending fake traffic.

 {: .bs-callout .bs-callout-info}
 We recommend adding custom VCL configurations to a Staging environment where you can test them before runnng them against the Production environment.